 (b) An employee on layoff or on leave of absence without pay, except a leave of absence for health reasons, and who does not return to state service must have an annuity, deferred annuity, or other benefit to which the employee may become entitled computed under the law in effect on the employee's last working day.

 (c) No application for a deferred annuity may be made more than 60 days before the time the former employee reaches the required age for entitlement to the payment of the annuity.
 The deferred annuity begins to accrue no earlier than 60 days before the date the application is filed in the office of the system, but not (1) before the date on which the employee reaches the required age for entitlement to the annuity nor (2) before the day following the termination of state service in a position which is not covered by the retirement system.

 (d) Application for the accumulated contributions left on deposit with the fund may be made at any time following the date of the termination of service.

-(e) Deferred annuities must be augmented as provided in section 352.72, subdivision 2.
+(e) Deferred annuities must be augmented as provided in subdivision 3a.

 The right of refund provided in this section is not restricted as to time unless specifically provided and the statute of limitation does not apply to it.

 (a) If a former employee covered by the system does not apply for refund within five years after the last deduction was taken from salary for the retirement fund, and does not have enough service to qualify for a deferred annuity, accumulated member and employer contributions must be credited to and become a part of the retirement fund.

 (b) If the former employee returns to state service and becomes a state employee covered by the system, the amount credited to the retirement fund, if more than $25, must be restored to the individual account.
 If the amount credited to the fund is over $25 and the former employee applies for refund or an annuity under section 352.72 or 356.30, the amount must be restored to the former employee's individual account and a refund made or an annuity paid, whichever applies.